 How to identify PCIe slots on a desktop

-On a motherboard, PCIe slots tend to come in a few colors, including black, blue, yellow, or green, but they are rarely white, which is the color of older PCI slots.
+PCIe slots tend to come in a few colors on a motherboard, including black, blue, yellow, or green, but they are rarely white, which is the color of older PCI slots.
 Also, no matter how long a PCIe slot is, its only key notch — a divider within the slot itself — is always at the same spot, about less than an inch from the left end.

 If you buy a separate PCIe converter card, attach the Wi-Fi 6 module onto it, and you have yourself a Wi-Fi 6 PCIe add-on adapter.